The History of Ballroom Dance

 In the streets of Buenos Aires, Argentina, the dance and the music of Tango developed together, increasing its popularity at a rapid rate.
 In fact, many instruments even became known as traditional “Tango” instruments—guitar, Bandoneon (tango accordion), and ensemble bands including violins, piano, flute, and bass.
 In the early 1900s, Tango reached New York City and Paris, expanding into both lower class dancers in these areas, as well as wealthy Argentinian youth traveling in other parts of the world, seeking the comfort of music and dance from their home country.
 Tango became a trendy dance and style of music, and was soon danced across Europe and North America frequently.
 The North American Tango strayed slightly from the Argentinian at first, and became more unique over time.
 Today, the tempo of the music and movement of the dancers is must faster and typically a 2/4 or 4/4 rhythm.

-In the 1920s, an energetic dance inspired by contemporary jazz music and popularized by black Americans became known as the Swing.
+In the 1920s, an energetic dance inspired by contemporary jazz music and popularized by Black Americans became known as the Swing.
 Like tango, the music and dance evolved together, and Swing came to include many other styles—Lindy Hop, Shag, and Charleston.
-Fast, bouncier swing dancers came to introduce the Jitterbug and Lindy Hop, with incredible displays or jittering movements as they danced.
+Fast, bouncier swing dancers, such as Norma "Queen of Swing" Miller, came to introduce the Jitterbug and Lindy Hop, with incredible displays or jittering movements as they danced.
 While Lindy Hop and other styles of Swing are still danced across the country, in Ballroom today, the most popular styles of swing are defined as “East Coast” and “West Coast” Swing.

 As all of these new forms of partner dancing began to evolve around the beginning of the 20th century, there was a new birth of ballroom dance, inclusive of many of these styles.
 As the arts became an integral part of many American origin stories, dancers and other artists became popular within the media.
 The Hollywood stars Fred Astaire and Ginger Rogers were only the start of a dance partnership making the world fall in love.
 Between their connection on the dance floor, ability to move as one with music, and creation of routines that viewers remember for years to come, dancers such as these are the fulcrum of our country’s passion for partner dancing.